 If you want to escape the monsoon all together and enjoy the mountain landscapes, Ladakh might be the best place for you.
 The region boasts of breathtaking views and great hikes.
 It’s called the cold desert as the only precipitation here is snow.
 July and August are the absolute ideal times to go visit.
 Check out Coralie’s trip to Kashmir, Leh, and Ladakh.

 Rajasthan has less rainfall every year and some rural parts don’t get any rain, especially in the Thar Desert.
 With a varied range of boutique and heritage hotels that lower their prices during this time, it’s a good time to visit Rajasthan.
 Check out Henning’s trip through Rajasthan,

-From June to August, avoid travelling the footsteps of the Himalayas.
+From June to August, it is best to avoid the mountains or the Himalayan region of India.
 Rishikesh, Dharamshala, Manali, Shimla, Kasol, Sikkim, and Darjeeling face heavy rainfall and consequently many landslides.
-It’s impossible to trek and you’d stay indoors most of the time – not the best way to spend your valued time in India.
+It’s impossible to trek and you’d be compelled to stay indoors most of the time – not the best way to spend your precious time in India.

 Escape to the mountains, like the Nubra Valley near Ladakh, during the monsoon season, and enjoy the paradisaical landscape.Plan your trip